 - Personnel and human resources issues, including harassment and other prohibited actions; and

 - Stakeholder engagement, deal making and dispute resolution.

 Professional JAMS facilitators are used ad hoc to resolve disputes informally before they escalate into lengthy and costly proceedings.
-JAMS neutrals are accomplished professionals who have dedicated their careers to resolving disputes.
-Confidence in school processes is reinforced because JAMS facilitators are neutral and unaffiliated with the school.
+JAMS panelists are accomplished professionals who have dedicated their careers to resolving disputes.
+Confidence in school processes is reinforced because JAMS facilitators are neutral and unaffiliated with a respective college or university.

 Many colleges and universities are unable to employ full-time ombuds, which are used by many large organizations to address employment issues through productive, informal methods.
 A dedicated, on-call JAMS facilitator (or team) establishes a working knowledge of the school, faculty and administration, and can be called upon to resolve disputes as they arise and before they escalate.
 Familiarity with the institution builds the neutral’s credibility among disputants, which fosters trust, which in turn can lead to early resolution.

 JAMS helps higher education institutions resolve disputes involving discrimination and other prohibited conduct within higher education consistent with an institution’s policies and procedures under the requirements of the law, to include Title VII, ADA and the like.